oracle-samples/oci-data-science-ai-samples/jobs/README.md

 ## Getting Started

-The key pre-requisites that you would need before you can proceed to use OCI Data Science Jobs.
+The following are the key requirements that must be fulfilled before you can use Oracle Cloud Infrastructure Data Science Jobs.

 ### If You're Doing a Proof-of-Concept